funilrys/PyFunceble/docs/configuration.rst

 .. note::

-    If this index is set to :code:`True`, everytime we read a given file, we try to extract the elements that are present.
+    If this index is set to :code:`True`, every time we read a given file, we try to extract the elements that are present.

     We basically only decode the adblock format.

 .. note::

-    If this index is set to :code:`False`, everytime we read a given file, we will consider one line as an element to test.
+    If this index is set to :code:`False`, every time we read a given file, we will consider one line as an element to test.

 :code:`auto_continue`
 ---------------------

     **Type:** :code:`boolean`

-    **Default value:** :code:`Trus`
+    **Default value:** :code:`True`

     **Description:** Enable / disable the auto continue system.